kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 #### Writing logs to files

-We should use go-runner as a official fallback for users that want to retain writing logs to files. go-runner runs as parent process to components binary reading it's stdout/stderr and is able to route them to files. go-runner is already released as part of official K8s images it should be as simple as changing:
+We should use go-runner as an official fallback for users that want to retain writing logs to files. go-runner runs as parent process to components binary reading it's stdout/stderr and is able to route them to files. go-runner is already released as part of official K8s images it should be as simple as changing: